The Ave Maria Grotto (fork art environment)

 southwest of Redmond - You'll probably make a wrong turn or two, but it's worth it: The Petersen Rock Gardens.
 (Folk art environment)

-Silverton - Moved from its original location and relocated to the beautiful Oregon Garden, Frank Lloyd Wright's Gordon House has been recently restored and is now open to public.
+Silverton - Moved from its original location and relocated adjacent to the beautiful Oregon Garden, Frank Lloyd Wright's Gordon House has been restored and is now open to public.

 Altoona - Yeah, it's a railroad thing that attracts a bunch of Grandpas wearing train caps, but I say this feat of 19th Century engineering is pretty darn cool: